 Sala del Mappamondo

 The room was built by Pietro Barbo, immediately after his election to the papacy under the name Paul II (1464-1471) as a reception room: the goal was to expand and embellish the palace he had lived in as cardinal to transform it into an alternative residence to the Vatican.

 The name by which this room is still known today is due to a planisphere, which was originally located in the centre of the western wall, now lost.
-Originally believed to have been commissioned by Pope Paul II himself, and therefore, attributed to the Venetian cartographer, Girolamo Bellavista, who is documented as having been in Rome during Paul II’s pontificate, it was actually commissioned after his death by his nephew Marco Barbo (1420-1491): in 1489 he even turned to Lorenzo the Magnificent (1449-1492), ruler of Florence, to send some more up-to-date geographical maps to use as a model.
+Originally believed to have been commissioned by Pope Paul II himself, and therefore, attributed to the Venetian cartographer, Girolamo Bellavista, who is documented as having been in Rome during Paul II’s pontificate, it was actually commissioned after his death by the cardinal Marco Barbo (1420-1491): in 1489 he even turned to Lorenzo the Magnificent (1449-1492), ruler of Florence, to send some more up-to-date geographical maps to use as a model.

+Sala del Mappamondo